Common Misconceptions About Outsourcing Accounting Services and the Truth Behind Them

 4. Maximise tax benefits and tax deduction

-Companies may be unaware of tax exemptions that you can benefit from, especially with the many changes and incentives announced during Malaysia’s annual budget each year.
-There are many types of taxes that MNCs and small business owners should be aware of, such as Malaysia Corporate Tax, Digital Tax, Stamp Duty, Service Tax (SST) and Withholding Tax.
+Companies may be unaware of tax exemptions that they can benefit from, especially with the many changes and incentives announced during Malaysia’s annual budget each year.
+There are many types of taxes that MNCs and small business owners should be aware of, such as Malaysia Corporate Tax, Digital Tax, Stamp Duty, Sales and Service Tax (SST), and Withholding Tax.

 Eligibility for deductions for the different taxes can be difficult to grasp due to the complexity of the requirements.
 The intricacies of numerous tax treaties may also be difficult to comprehend, resulting in unnecessary double taxation.
-An experienced accounting service provider can help you prevent such occurrences and take advantage of the appropriate tax benefits.
-This enables your company to maximize profits, at the same time ensuring tax compliance with accurate tax filing and advisory services.
+An experienced outsourced accounting service provider can help you prevent such occurrences and take advantage of the appropriate tax benefits.
+This enables your company to maximise profits while ensuring tax compliance with accurate tax filing and advisory services.
 This also reduces the risk of an audit by tax authorities.

 5. Move to digitalisation – Cloud accounting software solutions